HarshTripathih/Roommate_Hunt_Frontend/README.md

-# team39 - Amigo

-## Purpose:
+#roommate hunt

-Canada is the land of immigrants.
+## Purpose:India is the land of immigrants.
 The newcomers don’t have contacts when they arrive and as a result, have difficulty finding roommates to stay at shared rentals at affordable pricing.
 This issue is faced by professionals and students alike.
 We aim to simplify the process of finding roommates.

 ## Usage & Current Functionality: